ga-wdi-lessons/rails-deployment/readme.md

 - Define 'deployment', and contrast different methods of deploying an application
 - Describe the difference between development, test, and production environments
-- Deploy a rails application using heroku
+- Deploy a rails application using Heroku
-- Run migrations on heroku
+- Run migrations on Heroku
-- Debug errors on heroku (using logs)
+- Debug errors on Heroku (using logs)
 - Describe the major points of a `12-factor` application as applied to deployment
 - Use environment variables to keep sensitive data out of code
-- List common pitfalls and their solutions when deploying to heroku
+- List common pitfalls and their solutions when deploying to Heroku
 - Describe the role of the asset pipeline in rails

 ## Framing

-Deployment is the act of putting our app up on one or more servers connected to the internet, such that people can use our app.
+Deployment is the act of putting an app up on one or more internet-connected servers that allow users to access and use the app.

+## About Deployment

+### Requirements for Deploying

+There are generally a few things we need for an app to be properly deployed:

+* **server** - the server(s) must be on and connected to the internet
+* **services** - the server must be running the correct services (web, database, email, etc)
+* **dependencies** - the server(s) must have the proper dependencies installed (e.g. ruby, our gems, postgres, etc)
+* **executed code** - we must get our code onto the server and run it
+* **configuration** - we must configure our running app with respect to its deployment environment

+### Many ways to deploy

+There are lots of ways to do each of these steps.
+For example, we can get our code onto a server by...

+  * Using FTP to transfer the files onto the server
+  * Adding a `git` remote and using `git push` to transmit files (like with GH pages)
+  * Putting the files on a flash drive, fastening it to a homing pigeon's leg, then having an operator receive the pigeon and copy the files over to the server

+### Heroku

+Today, we'll be using a service called Heroku to deploy our apps, because it makes all the above steps easy.
+For example, Heroku automatically does the following...

+  * starts up a new server when we run `heroku create`, and installs all the necessary services
+  * adds a new remote to our git repo, so we can just run `git push heroku master` to copy our code over
+  * detects our database
+  * automatically uses `bundle install` to install our app's dependancies, and starts our app.

+If we need to change configuration information, we can set configuration variables using `heroku config`, e.g.

 ## [Read: Rails Environments](about-environments.md)